Getting Started

 | Conduit + Rune | Register a scoped logger per service in your DI container |

-| Sourcerer + Courier | Use Courier as the HTTP transport inside createRemoteSource for pagination with caching |
+| Sourcerer + Courier | Use Courier as transport inside createPageSource for paginated collections with caching |

 | Sourcerer + Wayfinder | Sync source query state (page, filters, sort) with the URL so links stay shareable |